Overregulating the chemistry industry jeopardizes innovation, jobs, and economic growth. Learn more.

 Extensively Regulated

 Formaldehyde is an extensively regulated material.
 Mandatory government regulations set standards to protect human health and the environment.
-These requirements allow for the safe production, storage, handling and use of this important building block chemical.
+These requirements support for the safe production, storage, handling and use of this important building block chemical.

 The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) has standards for workplace exposures to formaldehyde.
-These comprehensive health standards include limits on permissible exposures, requirements for monitoring employee exposures in the workplace, protective measures—including engineering controls, medical surveillance and communication—and training about hazards.
+These comprehensive health standards include limits on permissible exposures, requirements for monitoring employee exposures in the workplace, protective measures—including engineering controls, medical surveillance, and communication—and training about hazards.

 Three agencies – U.S. Environmental Protection Agency (EPA), Consumer Product Safety Commission (CPSC), and U.S. Department of Housing and Urban Development (HUD) – have addressed indoor air exposure to formaldehyde.
 HUD has standards that limit formaldehyde emissions from wood products for use in manufactured housing.
 Since industry voluntarily adopted product emission standards and low-emitting resins were developed, indoor formaldehyde emissions have declined significantly.
 CPSC determined that independent CPSC action was unnecessary given the voluntary actions and low levels of formaldehyde emissions.
 In 2010, Congress enacted legislation mandating a national emission standard for composite wood products.